WSG23/yosai_intel_dashboard_fresh/README.md

    uwsgi --module wsgi:server
    ```
 8. **Access the dashboard:**
   Open http://127.0.0.1:8050 in your browser.
   The server runs over HTTP by default but will automatically serve HTTPS
   whenever certificates are available.

+## Working with the Clean Architecture

+- Domain logic and entities live under `core`
+- Interface adapters such as APIs and UI components live under `adapters`
+- External frameworks and system concerns belong in `infrastructure`
+- Deployable services reside in `services`

+Refer to the [Clean Architecture Guide](docs/developer_guide_clean_arch.md) for examples and best practices.

 ### Docker Compose Development Environment